jasonnicholson/regularizeNd/docs/examples.rst

 Assets
 ------

-Assets are not included in the Sphinx build output, but are available in the Examples folder.
+Assets are not included in the Sphinx build output, but are available in the `Examples/` folder.